Reverse Mortgage vs. HELOC and Home Equity Loans: Easier Qualifications and More Flexibility

 Scenario 1: Jack Chooses a HELOC

-Jack, a 70-year-old homeowner with a $300,000 home and no existing mortgage, decides to take a Home Equity Line of Credit (HELOC).
-Here’s how his HELOC might look:
+Jack is a 70-year-old homeowner with a $300,000 home and no existing mortgage.
+He decides to take out a Home Equity Line of Credit (HELOC) to access some of his home’s equity.
+Here’s how Jack’s HELOC might look:

 - Loan Amount: Up to $240,000 (80% loan-to-value)